redhat-actions/openshift-actions-runners/README.md

 For example, the buildah runner extends the base runner to add container tools capabilities (namely, `buildah` and `podman`).

 The images are hosted at [quay.io/redhat-github-actions](https://quay.io/redhat-github-actions/).

+While these images are developed for and tested on OpenShift, they do not contain any OpenShift specific code and should be compatible with any Kubernetes platform.

 ## Installing into a cluster
 Use the [**OpenShift Actions Runner Chart**](https://github.com/redhat-actions/openshift-actions-runner-chart) to deploy these runners into your cluster.